List of Wolf's Rain characters: Nobles

 The third generation of the Darcia family of Nobles, who were said to be cursed after Darcia the First disappeared into "Paradise".
 Due to his grandfather's curse, Darcia is now plagued with the eye of a wolf.
 He seeks to use Cheza to somehow revive his lover Hamona, who has been stricken with "Paradise sickness", in which her soul is "taken by Paradise", causing her to fall into a coma.
 But Hamona's death changes that plan, with Darcia mysteriously disappearing after the destruction of his keep until he resurfaces at Jaguara's city, discovering that she (being Hamona's older sister) caused her death out of jealousy so she could have him to herself.
 Despite being poisoned by Jaguara, he still manages to slay her.
 He then goes deeper into the Black City as it collapses and presumably dies.
 In the OVA, Darcia instead escapes and his poisoning is never mentioned.
 After avenging Hamona's death, he discards his love for her, saying that "she is nowhere now", and assumes the form of a giant, dark-furred wolf.
 In this continuity, Darcia claims to descended from a clan of wolves that chose to become completely human.
 He viciously kills off all the members of Kiba's pack one by one.
 He shoots Quent while still in human form, and in wolf form defeats and kills Blue, Hige, and Tsume, as none of them are a match for him in his wolf form.
-After eliminating Kiba's pack and grievously wounding Kiba, he ends up being poisoned by Cheza's blood from biting her and walks towards what he believes to be the entrance to Paradise only to incinerated, leaving his wolf's eye behind to taint the new world.
+After eliminating Kiba's pack and grievously wounding Kiba, he ends up being poisoned by Cheza's blood from biting her and walks towards what he believes to be the entrance to Paradise only to be incinerated, leaving his wolf's eye behind to taint the new world.
 Darcia serves as the main antagonist of the OVA.